tanlin2013/tnpy/README.md

 For eigen-solver we adopt [primme](https://github.com/primme/primme), an iterative multi-method solver with preconditioning.

-Currently, we supports Matrix Product State (MPS) algorithms, with more are coming...
+Currently, we support Matrix Product State (MPS) algorithms, with more are coming...

-* Infinite Size Density Matrix Renormalization Group (iDMRG)
-* Infinte Time Evolution Bond Decimation (iTEBD)
-* Finite Size Density Matrix Renormalization Group (fDMRG)
+* Finite-sized Density Matrix Renormalization Group (fDMRG)
-* Time Dependent Variational Principle (TDVP) (ongoing...)

 fDMRG is on alpha-release and is much stable.
 For others, please expect edge cases.